Last Friday evening marked a big moment for Hope Station. An end of one season and beginning of another.

 Hope Station is in very capable hands.
 Margarate Zhang has already taken over daily operations in China as Hope Station’s new COO.
 She’s been working full time with Rebekah since 2018, and is passionately committed to bringing hope and healing to children and their families.
 The rest of the growing staff team will continue to serve under her leadership.

-Rebekah will remain on staff with Hope Station as the Executive Director, and focus more on fundraising in the US.
+Rebekah will remain on staff with Hope Station as the Executive Director, and focus more on fundraising.

 A Note from Rebekah: